grace1996-beep/R-markdown/README.md

 1. data cleaning in r
 2. univariate analysis in R
 3. Bivariate analysis in R

-a R markdown document  in word is submitted.
+A R markdown document  in word is submitted.
+The following dataset has been used in thid project http://bit.ly/IPAdvertisingData the project was done in R studio